Psychology BSc (Hons)

 - Part-time (structured)

-- You must attend a one or two-day induction in years 1 and 3, at your campus, plus a one-week residential held in Inverness each year.
-This is compulsory for eligibility for BPS registration on graduation.
+- You must attend a one- or two-day induction in year 1 at the Inverness campus, plus a one-week residential held in Inverness each year.
+This is compulsory for eligibility for BPS registration on graduation

 How long will my course last?